bigskysoftware/intercooler-js/www/_posts/2016-1-18-rescuing-rest.md

 title: Rescuing REST From the API Winter
 ---

-***TLDR***: REST is increasingly unfit for modern JSON API needs, but can be rescued by a return to HTML as the response format.
+***TLDR***: REST is increasingly unfit for modern JSON API needs, but can be rescued by a return to HTML as a response format.

 ## In The Beginning